Undocumented & DACA Students FAQ

 As an undocumented/DACAmented student am I allowed to pursue internships/jobs out of state or outside of the US?

-Another dimension to consider is what the climate in that city, area or region is toward undocumented immigrants.
+Another dimension to consider is what the climate in that city, area, or region is toward undocumented immigrants.
 While some areas are very open and welcoming to undocumented students and DACA recipients, others may not be.
-Additionally, border states may have a larger presence ICE officials.
+Additionally, border states may have a larger presence of ICE officials.

 Am I eligible for financial support from the University to pursue internships?

-Summer Internships and Research Funding may be available for students that currently have, or can complete, an I-9 through the Student Employment Office – including DACA students.
+Summer Internships and Research Funding may be available for students who currently have, or can complete, an I-9 through the Student Employment Office – including DACA students.
 A stipend between $1,000 – $2,500 is allocated to students that go through the application process and receive approval.
-Undocumented students should contact Amber Graham to discuss their individual situation regarding potential funding.
+Undocumented students should contact Rory-Stefan Affoon to discuss their individual situation regarding potential funding.

 Additionally, The Dreamers Roadmap offers a list of different financial scholarships to fund opportunities for DACA and Undocumented students for summer and internship pursuits.

 I am undocumented, am I able to work after graduation?

 Although Undocumented students face restrictions due to work permits, there are some options that students can consider in order to work after graduation.